By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 26 May 2017

 How Do These Phantom Water Spots Occur?

-Paint is engineered as a porous structure to allow for heat expansion and contraction.
+Paint is an engineered porous structure that allows for heat expansion and contraction.
 This is intentional to agree with vehicle substrates, in response to ambient or vehicle generated heat.
 Taking this into consideration, this removal procedure piggy backs off that theory and utilizes heat to open up paint’s pores in order to access the defects and eliminate them.

 The theory behind this is similar to why a barber or aesthetician places hot towels on the face before services.
 The heat opens up the skin’s pores in order to access deep cleansing of the contamination inside.
 For a hot shave, the heated skin allows the place to pull up facial hair follicles slightly higher than normal — allowing for that distinctive ‘barber shop closeness.’

-Either way the sun, or another source, heated the panel as the water was sitting stagnant.
+Either way the sun, or another source, heated the panel when stagnant water sat on the surface.
 This allowed the porous paint to open up.
 As the water dried, the mineral content of the city water or contamination already collected on the surface (or collected in polluted air) is able to penetrate down into the swollen paint structure and etch into the swollen surface.
 When the paint then cools, the pores close up again, hiding the water spots and the mineral etching marks.

 This explains why these phantom water spots tend to occur in isolated areas, USUALLY on the horizontal panels of vehicles where the majority of sun exposure and heat regularly occur.